ibm-cloud-docs/watsonxdata/ikc_integration.md

 {: #verify_mask}
 {: step}

-1. Login to IBM Knowledge Catalog.
+1. Log in to IBM Knowledge Catalog.
 1. From the left pane, go to **Governance** > **Rules**.
 1. From the **Rules** page, verify that the rules corresponding to your data class of the column is defined.
 You can define a new rule by using **Add rule** button.